We provide assistance and action to bring empty private properties back into use to meet local housing need.

 We work in partnership with private landlords and have developed a number of housing schemes, such as SG Homes, that includes a full lettings and management service to help you let your property.

-Owners who need help with funding works to their property in order to bring it back into use may be able to apply for empty home loans assistance.
 We can discuss the full range of solutions with private owners to help find the best option that suits their needs and their property.

 If your property has been empty for two years or more it may be able to benefit from VAT relief on renovation costs, at a reduced rate of 5% if using VAT registered contractors, under ‘VAT Notice 708: building & construction’.